rvojcik/rt-server-client/README.md

    */30 * * * * cd /opt/rt-server-client ; ./system-info.py

 Normaly script ends without any output.
 If something go wrong it returns some output of the error.

+Dell Servers ans HW Support Type:

+When using with dell servers, script try to find Attribute 'HW support type'.
+This is not default racktables attribute.
+You must go in racktables to Configuration->Attributes->Add attribute.
+Add 'HW support type' as string and then go to 'Attribute Map' and assign this new attribute to Server objects.

+Without this modification you probably get some error on Dell servers.

 Issues
 ------